benjaminion/upgrading-ethereum-book/src/book.md

 Similarly, why did the proposer of block $D$ build on $B$ rather than $C$?
 Any of the above reasons apply, and we can add another:

-  - the proposer of $D$ may have decided on some basis that there was more chance of the wider network eventually including $B$ than $C$.
+  - The proposer of $D$ may have decided on some basis that there was more chance of the wider network eventually including $B$ than $C$.
 Thus, building $D$ on $B$ gives it more chance of making it into the eventual block chain, than building $D$ on $C$.

 The various branches in the block tree are called "forks".
-Forks happen naturally as a consequence of network and processing delays, but they can also occur due to client faults, malicious client behaviour, or protocol upgrades that change the rules so as to make old blocks invalid with respect to the new rules.
+Forks happen naturally as a consequence of network and processing delays.
+But they can also occur due to client faults, malicious client behaviour, or protocol upgrades that change the rules, making old blocks invalid with respect to the new rules.
 The last of these is often called a "hard fork".

 The existence of forking in a consensus protocol is a consequence of prioritising liveness over safety, in the terms discussed [below](#safety-and-liveness): if you were to consult nodes that are following different forks they would give you different answers regarding the state of the system.
 Non-forking consensus protocols exist, such as [PBFT](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) in the classical consensus world and [Tendermint](https://blog.cosmos.network/the-4-classes-of-faults-on-mainnet-bfabfbd2726c#a2f1) in the blockchain world.
 These protocols always produce a single linear chain and are thus formally "safe".
 However, they sacrifice liveness on asynchronous networks such as the Internet: rather than forking, they just stop entirely.